FAQs

 How is data entered into Cat Stats?

 Cat Stats allows caretakers to enter info for their colonies online, saving your TNR program hours of data entry.
-Through your organization's unique Cat Stats website, a caretaker creates an account, logs in and completes a short form for each of her colonies.
-The form asks for cat numbers, location, contact info, etc. All the data entered by all your caretakers is cumulated into a spreadsheet which your program administrators can download.
-Much of the data, including colony locations, can be viewed on automatically generated maps.
-Caretakers can also log in and update their info at any time.
+Through your organization's own unique Cat Stats website, a caretaker creates an account, logs in and completes a short form for each of her colonies.
+The form asks for cat numbers, location, contact info, etc. Caretakers can also log in and update their info at any time.

 What if a caretaker doesn't have Internet access?